-Rod Taylor has been riding for 36 years, in that time owning over 50 motorcycles.
+Rod Taylor has been riding for 36 years and has owned over 50 motorcycles.

 What to Look for When Buying a Vintage Japanese Bike

 Restoring vintage motorcycles can be both rewarding and very frustrating.
 I am a motorcycle nut and have been riding for 36 years, in that time owning over 50 motorcycles.
 Many of my ostensibly-vintage motorcycles were brand new when I first owned them.